Brett Kavanaugh Supreme Court nomination: Supplemental FBI investigation

 "I apologize in advance that it has been frustrating for you.
 We have tried to be clear about our process.
 So when it comes to the tip line, we wanted to make sure that the White House had all the information we have.
 So when the hundreds of calls started coming in, we gathered those up, reviewed them, and provided them to the White House."

 Whitehouse asked: "Without investigation?"
 After a long pause, Wray answered, "We reviewed them and then provided them to..."
 Whitehouse interjected: "You reviewed them for purposes of separating them from tip-line traffic, but did not further investigate the ones that related to Kavanaugh, correct?"
 Wray confirmed that process.
 Whitehouse asked, "Is it also true that, in that supplemental B.I. (background investigation), the FBI took direction from the White House as to whom the FBI would question, and even what questions the FBI could ask?"
 Wray confirmed that process.

-Kavanaugh had Eighty-three ethics complaints brought against him regarding his behavior during those Supreme Court confirmation hearings.
+Kavanaugh had eighty-three ethics complaints brought against him regarding his behavior during those Supreme Court confirmation hearings.
 Chief Justice John Roberts appointed a special federal panel of judges to investigate them.
 In December 2018, the panel dismissed all the complaints, calling them "serious" but deciding that lower court judges are without any authority to investigate Supreme Court appointees.

+In October 2024, White House published a final report supporting the view that the supplemental investigation was heavily curtailed by the Trump administration.

 Political impact

 The hearings took place within weeks of the 2018 United States elections.
 They were seen as galvanizing support for Republicans in certain Senate races, a phenomenon that became known as the "Kavanaugh Effect."
 Republican challengers did manage to unseat some Democratic incumbents, in states that Donald Trump won in 2016.
+Democratic senators Claire McCaskill and Joe Donnelly blamed their election losses on how their party handled Kavanaugh's hearings.

-Other researchers have claimed that the effect on the election was overblown, noting that several Democratic incumbent Senators in Trump 2016 states voted against Kavanaugh's confirmation but still won re-election.
+Other researchers have claimed that the effect on the election was overblown, noting that several Democratic incumbent senators in Trump 2016 states voted against Kavanaugh's confirmation but still won re-election.